 When Is the Best Time To Buy Stone Crab?

 As we mentioned in our introduction, it’s stone crab season as we write this.
 Stone crab season starts in October and runs until May.

 It’s important to understand and know about the Florida Fish and Wildlife Conservation Commission (FWC) rules.
 Crabs allowed to be caught and harvested must have larger claws than in previous years.
 To be exact, they need to be an eighth of an inch bigger.
 It sounds like nothing in terms of eating them, but it’s all in an effort to trap more sustainably.

 The change means many crabs that would have been harvested in previous years will no longer be allowed for harvesting.
 This means these crabs will be allowed to grow for an additional season, giving larger and better claws the following year.

 Much of this new interest in sustainability is because of the way stone crabs are harvested.
-Still a little known fact, stone crabs generally aren’t actually killed for their claws.
-Crabs have the ability to regenerate their claws and other tissue.
+Still a little-known fact, stone crabs generally aren’t actually killed for their claws.
+Crabs have the ability to regenerate their claws and other tissues.

 This means when stone crabs are harvested.
 Usually, it’s just the claws being taken.
 Fishermen are allowed to take both claws, but taking both stops crabs from being able to feed and protect themselves as successfully.

-Due to the growing popularity of stone crab and the way they can sometimes be unsustainably harvested, the FWC has brought in these new regulations to ensure we can all keep enjoying great stone crab for years to come.
+Due to the growing popularity of stone crabs and the way they can sometimes be unsustainably harvested, the FWC has brought in these new regulations to ensure we can all keep enjoying great stone crabs for years to come.